Geri Halliwell: 1999–2003: Schizophonic and Scream If You Wanna Go Faster

-In 1999, one year after leaving the group, Halliwell launched her solo career and released her debut album Schizophonic, with the lead single "Look at Me", produced by Absolute and Phil Bucknall.
+In 1999, one year after leaving the group, Halliwell released her first solo album Schizophonic, with the lead single "Look at Me", produced by Absolute and Phil Bucknall.
 "Look at Me" was followed by further number ones at the UK Singles Chart, "Mi Chico Latino", "Lift Me Up" and "Bag It Up".
 The album itself reached a peak at number four in the United Kingdom and sold 600,000 copies there, making it double platinum.
 The album was preceded by a 90-minute documentary titled Geri, released in May 1999 for the British television channel Channel 4 by Molly Dineen.
 The documentary was a ratings success with 4.5 million viewers—almost one-fifth of available viewers—and Channel 4 aired it again one month later.
 Halliwell was nominated at the BRIT Awards ceremony in 2000 for Best British Female Solo Artist and Best Pop Act; she performed "Bag It Up" during the show.
 In the United States, Schizophonic peaked at number 42 on the Billboard 200 and was certified gold for shipments of over 500,000 copies.
 The album has sold over two million copies worldwide.

 In October 1999, Halliwell released the autobiography If Only, in which she described her life as a Spice Girl.
 By the following year, the book had sold over 200,000 copies.
 Halliwell donated the advance she received for the book to a London-based breast cancer care organization.